open-telemetry/opentelemetry-python-contrib/PLAN.md

 3. commit the initial move with the list of authors as `Co-authored by:`
 4. add targets to tox

-### porting instrumentation from the datadog donation
+### Porting instrumentation from the DataDog donation
-The original donation from datadog contains a lot of code that can accelerate the adoption of OpenTelemetry by quickly ramping up the number of supported frameworks and libraries.
+The original donation from DataDog contains a lot of code that can accelerate the adoption of OpenTelemetry by quickly ramping up the number of supported frameworks and libraries.
 The steps below describe suggested steps to port integrations from the reference directory containing the originally donated code to OpenTelemetry.

 1. Move the code into the instrumentation directory
 ```